McDonald’s AI Ad Backlash: 3 Essential Lessons from the Christmas Disaster

 The problem?
 The execution was entirely AI-generated.
 And viewers noticed immediately.

 Comments flooded in calling the characters “uncanny” and “creepy.”
 Critics described it as “like a visual seizure, full of grotesque characters, horrible color grading, and hackneyed AI approximations of basic physics.”
-One Instagram commenter summed up a bigger concern: “No actors, no camera team…welcome to the future of filmmaking.
+One Instagram commenter summed up a bigger concern.
+“No actors, no camera team…welcome to the future of filmmaking.
 And it sucks.”

 By December 9, McDonald’s had disabled comments on YouTube.
 Shortly after, they pulled the video entirely.
 In a statement to BBC News, McDonald’s Netherlands said the moment served as “an important learning” as they explore “the effective use of AI.”